JaniAnttonen/winston-loki/README.md

 ### Stable
 A stable, /fully/ tested version is `5.1.2`.

-### Development
-The latest development build is available with the tag `next`.
-If you're experiencing any issues, it is recommended to try out the `next` version, since some things in the stable version might be deprecated in the latest Grafana Loki.
-Development build has a higher probability of bugs though, and will not work with earlier versions of Loki.

 ## Usage
 This Winston transport is used similarly to other Winston transports.
 Require winston and define a new LokiTransport() inside its options when creating it.